-The 2021 performance criteria, weighting and performance achievement levels were selected based on discussions with management and the independent compensation consultants.
-Cash unit costs was chosen for the second year in a row to focus on competitive corporate profitability.
-Return on average capital employed was added for 2021 to focus on operating profit relative total debt and equity.
+The 2022 performance criteria, weighting and performance achievement levels were selected based on discussions with management and the independent compensation consultants.
+Cash unit costs was chosen for the fourth year in a row to focus on competitive corporate profitability.
+Return on average capital employed was added in 2021 to focus on operating profit relative to total debt and equity.
 The third criterion is drilling and completion costs per foot which was added in 2020 to continue to focus on capital efficiency to enhance returns.
+The drilling and completion cost per foot performance levels chosen for 2022 are higher than our actual performance for 2021 primarily due to the expected impact of inflation.
+To the extent 2022 performance level is met, we believe we will maintain our basin leading drilling and completion cost per foot.
 Drilling rate of return supports our continuing focus on stringent capital allocations based on project level returns sufficient to drive improving corporate returns.
-The final criterion is a discretionary measure that will be focused on quantitiative HSE measures such as fresh water spills, number of notices of violation, vehicle incidents and leak rate.
-The Committee combined two measures (entitled Qualitative and Discretionary in 2020) to one measure and decreased the weighting from 40% to 25%.
+The final criterion is a discretionary measure that will be focused on quantitative HSE measures such as fresh water spills, number of notices of violation, vehicle incidents and methane emissions component leak rate.